 The food blogging world is a strange place sometimes – or space, as in food blogging space, as it’s typically called these days – and this spicy peanut butter noodles recipe and the peanut butter sauce that makes it, is a case in point.
 Well, not my peanut noodles recipe in particular, but spicy peanut noodles recipes more generally.

-Firstly, they’re often called ‘spicy Thai peanut noodles’ and they’re nearly all made with peanut butter.
+Firstly, recipes for peanut butter noodles are often called ‘spicy Thai peanut noodles’ in the blogosphere and they’re nearly all made with peanut butter.
 Yet there’s no such Thai noodle dish, especially one sprinkled with sesame seeds, which in Thai cooking, like Cambodian cooking, are mostly used in sweets and desserts.

 Of course, there is a Thai peanut satay sauce recipe which hails from Southern Thailand and makes a peanut-based sauce that’s typically made with roasted peanuts, a Thai red curry paste, coconut milk, palm sugar, and tamarind sauce.

-But that sauce is generally used as a dipping sauce for vegetables or for sate gai or satay chicken skewers (in the Muslim south), as well as sate moo or satay pork skewers in Bangkok and other parts of Thailand.
-Although more often than not the skewers are served with a vinegar-based sauce made with red chillies, shallots, salt and sugar, not doused over noodles.
+But that sauce is generally used as a dipping sauce for vegetables or for sate gai or Thai chicken satay skewers recipe for sate gai in the Southern Thailand style, as well as sate moo or satay pork skewers in Bangkok and other parts of Thailand.
+Although more often than not those skewers are served with a vinegar-based sauce made with red chillies, shallots, salt and sugar, not doused over noodles.

 In Thai Food, David Thompson’s recipe for a ‘relish of peanuts’ or nahm prik tua pat calls for palm sugar, tamarind water (extracted from ripe tamarind) and fish sauce, to be combined with a paste pounded in a mortar and pestle from dried long red chillies, chopped garlic, ground dried shrimp or ground dried fish, Thai shrimp paste, and peanuts, which is then fried in oil or rendered pork fat.